cedmax/akase/README.md

 ## Concepts
 The concepts of the framework are well represented by the two presentations linked above.
-Basically everything gets sandboxed and everyone is happy.
+Basically everything gets sandboxed and everyone is happy. ([play with it](https://github.com/cedmax/akase-playground))

 ## Modules & Sandbox
 The modules you will have to create are proper AMD modules with this skeleton